 - understand how cobalt behaves in the Earth's crust

-- promote greater understanding of the distribution and behaviour of cobalt in natural systems
+- promote a greater understanding of the distribution and behaviour of cobalt in natural systems

-Cobalt is classified as an E-tech element by the National Environmental Research Council (NERC) and as a critical element by the European Union's Raw Materials Initiative.
+Cobalt (Co) is classified as an E-tech element by the National Environmental Research Council (NERC) which means it is considered essential for a technologically advanced, low-carbon society.
+Cobalt is designated a critical element by the European Union's Raw Materials Initiative.

 Around 55,000 tonnes of Co are produced globally each year.
-Less than 0.1 per cent of this is produced within Europe, yet European countries use around 30 per cent of globally produced cobalt.
+Less than 0.1 % of this is produced within Europe, yet European countries use around 30 % of globally produced cobalt.

 Large untapped reserves of cobalt in Europe include: